tanishqkr/tanishqkr/README.md

 ### About

-I'm a Computer Engineering student interested in building things that sit closer to the real world — intelligent systems, robotics, spacecraft, UAVs, and everything in between.
+I'm interested in building things that sit closer to the real world — intelligent systems, robotics, spacecraft, UAVs, and everything in between.

-I've worked across software and machine learning, but I'm increasingly interested in the engineering behind physical systems and want to move deeper into aerospace.
+My work has mostly been in machine learning and software, but I'm increasingly interested in the engineering behind physical systems and want to move deeper into aerospace.

-Currently working on two research projects:
+I've worked on research spanning **planetary terrain analysis and safety-critical ML**:

-- 🚀 **Mars Terrain Risk Analysis** — uncertainty-aware terrain traversability for Mars rovers.
+🚀 **MTRA** — uncertainty-aware terrain traversability for Mars rovers.
+Manuscript in preparation, targeting **IAC 2027**.

-- 🧬 **Pediatric Sepsis Prediction** — machine learning for early prediction in pediatric ICUs.
+🧬 **Pediatric Sepsis Prediction** — machine learning and explainability for early prediction in pediatric ICUs. **Manuscript submitted.**

+I've also built a **spacecraft attitude-estimation system** and an interactive 3D visualization of my Mars research.

-I'm looking to get more hands-on with aerospace and autonomous systems, particularly with teams and projects in **Bangalore**.
+I'm looking to get more hands-on with **aerospace, UAVs, robotics, and autonomous systems**, particularly with teams and projects in **Bangalore**.

 ---

-### Research

-**MTRA — Multi-Mission Traversability Regression for Mars Rovers**

-Research on continuous terrain traversability estimation and uncertainty for autonomous planetary navigation.

-**Early Prediction of Pediatric Sepsis**

-Research on machine learning and explainability for early sepsis prediction using pediatric ICU data.

----

-### Other things I've built

-**Spacecraft Attitude Estimation**

-A multiplicative-error UKF for spacecraft attitude and gyroscope-bias estimation, with fault detection and Monte Carlo validation.

-**MTRAF**

-An interactive 3D visualization of my Mars terrain research built with Three.js.

-**Production Systems**

-I've also built and shipped real-world software systems, including an ERP used by 500+ clients.

----

 ### Currently

-Trying to get closer to **aerospace, UAVs, robotics, and physical systems**.
+Building, researching, learning.

-If you're building something interesting, I'd probably want to hear about it.
+If you're working on something interesting, I'd probably want to hear about it.

 ---